msaari/article-sections/README.md

 ## Version history

+- 1.1.3 – Correct fix for the thumbnail loop, fixed parent post matching.
 - 1.1.2 – Removes an infinite loop caused by a thumbnail filter.
 - 1.1.1 – Fixes PHP errors in AJAX response.
 - 1.1 – Bug fixing, changes the display from a div to a section.